-Mark R. Chassin, M.D., F.A.C.P., M.P.P., M.P.H., is president of The Joint Commission.
+Mark R. Chassin, M.D., FACP, M.P.P., M.P.H., is president and chief executive officer of The Joint Commission.
 In this role, he oversees the activities of the nation’s predominant standards-setting and accrediting body in health care.
 Joint Commission accreditation and certification is recognized worldwide as a symbol of quality that reflects an organization’s commitment to quality improvement and to meeting state-of-the-art performance standards.

 Dr. Chassin is also president of the Joint Commission Center for Transforming Healthcare.
 Established in 2009 under Dr. Chassin’s leadership, the Center works with the nation’s leading hospitals and health systems to address health care’s most critical safety and quality problems such as health care-associated infection (HAI), hand-off communications, wrong site surgery, surgical site infections, and preventing avoidable heart failure hospitalizations.
 The Center is developing solutions through the application of the same Robust Process Improvement™ (RPI) methods and tools that other industries rely on to improve quality, safety and efficiency.
 In keeping with its objective to transform health care into a high reliability industry, The Joint Commission will share these proven effective solutions with the more than 20,000 health care organizations and programs it accredits and certifies.